Configuring Adobe Experience Cloud Integration

 The personalization rules will be dynamically evaluated server-side by Adobe Target, or Adobe Journey Optimizer, and will be delivered as a list of page modifications that will be applied as the page renders each block in order to minimize content flicker.
 Once the page is fully rendered, the Adobe Analytics instrumentation is done and key business events are captured.
 Finally, Adobe Experience Platform Tags is loaded and applies the rules and data elements you defined in a delayed manner to limit the performance impact on the initial page load.

-In our tests, you can expect a baseline performance impact as below.
-To this you’d also need to add the overhead of more complex page modifications, especially when using custom JavaScript snippets.
+To the baseline impact, you'd also need to add the overhead of more complex page modifications, especially when using custom JavaScript snippets in your personalization rules.

 Mobile